 There is a certain type of person–the type, perhaps, who values diversity over competence–who vociferously supports absolute equity in the workplace, whether it makes sense or not.
 If 50.27 percent of the population is female then, by god, exactly the same percentage of test pilots, brigadier generals, astrophysicists, and hedge fund managers should be as well.
 And any downward deviation, however slight, is proof of the malign influence of the Patriarchy, which must be corrected.
 Oddly, and I am sure this is an oversight, no workplace-equity activist ever seems overly concerned that nearly 100 percent of sanitation workers, roughnecks, coal miners, and ditch diggers are male, though.

 Why anyone would ever expect the world to actually work like this is completely baffling to me.
 I can only conclude that people who think that it should imagine that there is some sort of Fairness Doctrine governing human behavior, and that this Doctrine somehow overrides all biological and physical realities.
-In their minds there must always be perfect equivalence between males and females in all endeavors because any other scenario would be unjust, and therefore unthinkable.
-After all, nature supports equal outcomes, right?
+There must always be perfect equivalence between males and females in all endeavors because any other scenario would be unjust, and therefore unthinkable.
+Obviously, Nature supports equal outcomes.

 Aside from ignoring completely the overwhelming historical contribution of males to science, technology, mathematics, engineering, medicine, music, literature, philosophy, culture, and, well, pretty much everything, these viewpoints also overlook the reality that for the average male, life is hardly a walk in the park.